daniel-enqz/CatInTheBox/README.md

 > **_Example Case:_** If the cat is at box 3, it will always move to an even number, either 2 or 4.

 ## Proposal :octocat:
 > Considering the previous points, we can create an algorithm that takes care of Endpoints of an array, and always alternates checking from an odd number to an even number(Following **_ODD TO EVEN_** case), the brute force solution of doing this will be to iterate over each number without touching the endpoints (because the cat will always come back from an endpoint).
-We will suddenly find the cat if we iterate from index 1 all through index n - 1. <br>
+We will suddenly find the cat if we iterate from index 1 all through index n-1. <br>
 ❗**We may find the cat in the first iteration, if not, we will need to check thorugh the array again, choosing the penultimate index twice (Following the _ENDPOINT CASE_) and iterating backwards.**

 # Time complexity: O(n^2), Lower Bound being Ω(1), Average Case O(n),